 EERL.3.3.
 Identify the traits or feelings of characters in a story.
 Ex.
 After reading, identify the traits, motivations, or feelings of any character in the story.
 Level II Students will: EERL.3.3.
 Identify a trait of a character in a story.
 Ex.
 Identify the feelings of a specific character (happy, sad, mean).
-Level I Students will: EERL.3.3.
+Level Students will: EERL.3.3.
 Match, from choices provided, a trait of a character in the story.
 Ex.
 Given a set of picture symbols, the teacher says, "The boy is really happy right now.
 Show me happy.
 Look for the picture that shows someone smiling.
 We smile when we are happy."
 Craft and Structure.
+Similing.
+We shile when we are happy.
+Grant and Gructure.
 RL.3.4.
 Determine the meaning of words EERL.3.4.
-Determine whether Level IV Students will: and phrases as they are used in a text, something described in the text EERL.3.4.
-Determine which words or phrases in a text are real versus fantasy. distinguishing literal from nonliteral could be real.
+Determine whether Level IV Students will: something described in the text EERL.3.4.
+Determine which words or phrases in a text are real versus fantasy. could be real.
 Ex.
 Use graphic organizers to sort words and phrases (e.g., non-literal: "The cow jumped over the moon;" literal: "Kansas and Maine are the language. names of real places in Sarah, Plain and Tall.").
 Level III Students will: EERL.3.4.
 Determine whether something described in the text could be real.
 Ex.
 Find phrases that would be silly (e.g., not true) in a story, such as "raining cats and dogs."
 Ex.
-Read a variety of silly stories (e.g., Alone in His Teacher's House; Wayside School is Falling Down; Silly Mixed Up Farm) and identify whether elements of the story could be true or not true. whether elements of the story could be true of not true.
+Read a variety of silly stories (e.g., Alone in His Teacher's House; Wayside School is Falling Down; Silly Mixed Up Farm) and identify whether elements of the story could be true or not true.
 Level II Students will: EERL.3.4.
 Identify things in the text that have happened in their own life.
 Ex.
 During shared reading of Miss Nelson is Missing, use a single message voice output device to say, "I did that" each time the teacher reads about something the students have done before.
 Ex.
 Given a list of events from a familiar story, student marks yes or no indicating whether they have done that before.
-1 Level I Students will: EERL.3.4.
+Level Students will: EERL.3.4.
 Identify one event from a story.
 Ex.
 Given an array of pictures, choose one that matches something that happened in the story.
 Ex.
 Answering yes or no questions to respond, indicate whether an event was in the story.
 RL.3.5.
 Refer to parts of stories, dramas, EERL.3.5.
 Determine the beginning, Level IV Students will: and poems when writing or speaking about middle, and end of a story.
 EERL.3.5.
-Sequence the beginning, middle, and end of a story. a text, using terms such as chapter, scene, Ex.
+Sequence the beginning, middle, and end of a story. midule, and end of a story. a text, using terms such as chapter, scene, Ex.
 Using picture clues or sentence strips, sequence three or more events in the correct order. and stanza; describe how each successive Ex.
-Act out a story including the beginning, middle, and end in the correct order. part builds on earlier sections. part same on carnot contents Level III Students will: EERL.3.5.
+Act out a story including the beginning, middle, and end in the correct order. part builds on earlier sections.
+Level III Students will: EERL.3.5.
 Determine the beginning, middle, and end of a story.
 Ex.
 Use picture clues to identify an event that occurred in the beginning, middle, or end of the story.
 Ex.
 Using a story map, fill in the beginning and end of the story.
-Loyal II Studento wills Level II Students will: EERL.3.5.
+Level II Students will: EERL.3.5.
 Identify the beginning or ending of a story.